Owens Earns Military Excellence Award at Recruit Training Command

-Seaman Recruit Keontae Owens graduated as the top Sailor from Recruit Training Command (RTC), earning the Military Excellence Award (MEA) Jan.
+GREAT LAKES (NNS) – Seaman Keontae Owens graduated as the top Sailor from Recruit Training Command (RTC), earning the Military Excellence Award (MEA) Jan.
 15, 2026.

+Owens, 28, of Orrville, Ohio, said receiving the Navy’s highest recruit honor marks one of the proudest moments of his life.

+“Winning the MEA means a lot to me,” Owens said.
+“I’ve never earned anything this big before.
+From P-days (processing) to graduation, there was a ton of sweat and effort put in — not just from me, but from my entire division.
+I may be the one receiving the award, but it’s a reminder of the resilience we showed together.
+I hope it motivates all of us to keep the standard high, here and in the fleet.”

 |Date Taken: